cadia-lvl/samromur-asr/README.md

 ## 2. The Dataset

-Samrómur speech corpus is an open and accessible database of voices that everyone is free to use when developing software in Icelandic.
+Samrómur speech corpus is an open (CC-BY 4 licence) and accessible database of voices that everyone is free to use when developing software in Icelandic.
 The database consists of sentences and audio clips from the reading of those sentences as well as metadata.
 Each entry in the database contains WAV audio clips and the corresponding text file.
 Samrómur speech corpus will be available for download soon on [CLARIN-IS](http://clarin.is/gogn/).
 For more information about the dataset visit https://samromur.is/gagnasafn.